krispingal/krispingal.github.io/_posts/2016-08-24-Shelter-Animal-Outcomes.md

 Article_summary: adventures while doing shelter animal outcomes competition
 ---

-{% include images.html img="/assets/img/puppy.jpg" title="pic of a rottweiler puppy" caption="A rottweiler puppy." %}
+{% include images.html img="/assets/img/puppy.webp" title="A puppy taken in at a shelter" caption="A puppy taken in at a shelter." %}

 <!-- BEGIN_SUMMARY -->